aibaellord/BeatProductionBeast/docs/ARCHITECTURE.md

 - **Self-Maintaining Operations**: Handles all channel management, publishing, and optimization
 - **Autonomous Decision Intelligence**: Makes all strategic and tactical decisions independently

+## Error Handling & Logging
+- All critical modules use structured logging and error handling.
+- Errors are logged with context and surfaced in the UI where appropriate.

+## Security & Compliance
+- Sensitive data is encrypted at rest and in transit.
+- All endpoints have input validation and rate limiting.
+- GDPR/CCPA compliance is documented and enforced.

+## DevOps & Deployment
+- Docker, docker-compose, and Makefile scripts are tested and up-to-date.
+- Health checks and readiness probes are included for production.
+- Deployment and rollback procedures are documented.

 ## Ethical Framework

 Despite its autonomous nature, the system operates within a strict ethical framework: